Ladytron: Light & Magic 20th anniversary, Wu's departure and Paradises (2022–present)

 In April 2022, Light & Magic was given a 20th anniversary digital reissue on streaming services.
 The band also shared a series of unreleased music videos from the era, including one for the album's title track.
 The album was ultimately reissued on vinyl in April 2024.

 Ladytron announced the release of their seventh studio album, Time's Arrow for January 2023, alongside the release of the single "City of Angels" in October 2022.
-On 14 March 2023, Wu announced on Twitter that he had left the band due to his commitments to his art and photography career in USA.
+On 14 March 2023, Wu announced on Twitter that he had left the band due to his commitments to his art and photography career in the United States.

 On 4 September 2025, they released their first single as a trio, "I Believe in You".
 This was followed in October with the release of another single, "I See Red".
-In November, the band officially announced their eighth studio album Paradises, which is slated for release on 13 March 2026.
+In November, the band officially announced their eighth studio album Paradises, released on 20 March 2026.
 The band released the album's third single, "Kingdom Undersea", to coincide with the album's announcement.